Deducting Traditional IRA contributions

 If you make early withdrawals from retirement plans—that is, before you turn 59½—they will generally be subject to a 10% penalty, in addition to federal income tax due at your ordinary rate.

 If you made withdrawals (whether early or not), you must report those distributions as taxable income on your form 1040, 1040A, or 1040NR.
-Fidelity reports distributions to you on Form 1099-R. For more details on Form 1099-R and reporting the withdrawals on your return, see Form 1099-R guide for retirement distributions.
+Fidelity reports distributions to you on Form 1099-R. For more details on Form 1099-R and reporting the withdrawals on your return, see the IRS Instructions for Form 1099-R (PDF).

 You must also calculate and pay the 10% penalty.
 You may need to file Form 5329 to do so; however, if the penalty is all you are reporting on Form 5329, you may be able to report it directly on your 1040 (line 58) or 1040NR (line 56).
 See the 1040/1040NR instructions for details.